 To apply for this course, you will need a good honours degree (upper second or first class) or an equivalent qualification from an overseas institution in Archaeology, History of Art, Architectural History or in a related field; or relevant professional experience or qualifications.

 Months of entry

-- introduction to the specialised skills required for the historical research, visual analysis and archaeological recording of buildings;
+- Learn the specialised skills required for researching, analysing and recording historic buildings.

 Qualification and course duration

 - +44 (0) 1904 323963